 Change the program (which was almost always the best choice for longterm impact and the easiest to implement) to avoid the errors before you have to do cleanup on the files and records.

 You have to watch over user's shoulders to make sure your design works as intended.
-A good worker will try to figure out anything they don't understand and may come up with work arounds to fit the input to the form, because they don't recognize when they should bring you in.
-As the program designer you always want to know whether your design "got across."
+A good worker will try to figure out anything they don't understand and may come up with work arounds to fit the input to the form.
+But, in being a good worker, they might not recognize when they should bring you for a fix to the program.
+As the program designer you always want to know whether your design was understood by its users: whether your design intentions "got across."